YashGupta2106/LearnForge/README.md

 YouTube link : https://youtu.be/21PAZAvpKEw

-This project is designed to generate PowerPoint slides, voice explanations, and video presentations from a given topic and subtopic using the Grok API for natural language processing.
+This project is designed to generate PowerPoint slides, voice explanations, and video presentations from a given topic and subtopic using the Groq API for natural language processing.

-Features:
+# Features:

-Slide Generation: Automatically create PowerPoint slides on a given topic/subtopic.
+1)Slide Generation: Automatically create PowerPoint slides on a given topic/subtopic.

-Audio Explanation: Generate audio explanations for each slide using the gTTS library.
+2)Audio Explanation: Generate audio explanations for each slide using the gTTS library.

-Video Creation: Convert PowerPoint slides into images and create a synchronized video using the moviepy library.
+3)Video Creation: Convert PowerPoint slides into images and create a synchronized video using the moviepy library.

-MCQ Test: Generate multiple-choice questions (MCQs) for testing knowledge on the topic.
+4)MCQ Test: Generate multiple-choice questions (MCQs) for testing knowledge on the topic.

-PDF Generation: Generate detailed explanation and example and stores it to local disk as a PDF for in depth learning.
+5)PDF Generation: Generate detailed explanation and example and stores it to local disk as a PDF for in depth learning.

-Technologies Used
+# Technologies Used:

-Python
+-Python

-Flask: For web-based interaction and user interface.
+-Flask: For web-based interaction and user interface.

-Grok: For generating text content (slides and MCQs).
+-Groq: For generating text content (slides and MCQs).

-gTTS: For converting text to speech (audio explanations).
+-gTTS: For converting text to speech (audio explanations).

-moviepy: For combining slides and audio into video.
+-moviepy: For combining slides and audio into video.

-FPDF: For generating PDFs with explanations.
+-FPDF: For generating PDFs with explanations.

-PowerPoint COM (via comtypes): For converting .pptx slides into images (Windows only).
+-PowerPoint COM (via comtypes): For converting .pptx slides into images (Windows only).

-Installation
+# Installation:

 1)Clone the repository:https://github.com/YashGupta2106/LearnForge